sriyogesh94/dcos-docs/1.9/usage/managing-services/private-docker-registry.md

       -rw------- root/root       114 2015-07-28 01:31 .docker/config.json
     ```

-1. Put the gzipped file in location that you will then reference in your application definition.
+1. Put the archive file in a location that is accessible to your application definition.

     ```bash
     $ cp docker.tar.gz /etc/
     ```

-    **Important:** The URI you create must be accessible by all nodes that may start your application.
+    **Important:** The URI must be accessible by all nodes that will start your application.
 You can distribute the
 file to the local filesystem of all nodes, for example via RSYNC/SCP, or store it on a shared network drive like [Amazon
 S3](http://aws.amazon.com/s3/).
 Consider the security implications of your chosen approach carefully.

-### Step 2: Mesos/Marathon config
+# Step 2: Mesos/Marathon config

-1. Add the path to the gzipped login credentials to your Marathon app definition
+1. Add the path to the archive file login credentials to your app definition.

     ```bash
     "uris": [